LEKH-RAJ-AWASTHI/DotMatrixRawPrinting/README.md

             }";
 ```

-You can update those data as per your requirement but the format should be same.
+**Important:** You can update those data as per your requirement but the format should be same.